init-qy/vuepress-blog/docs/es/posts/unity中调用安卓camera函数.md

 ---

-In the code above, if you are calling a method in a class, use `Call`, where the first parameter is the method name and the second parameter is optional, representing the arguments passed.
+In the code above, if you are calling a method in a class, use `Call`, where the first parameter is the method name and the second parameter is optional and represents the arguments passed.
-If the original class is needed during the argument passing process, such as the `Key` in the code above, it needs to be wrapped with `AndroidJavaObject`.
+If the original class is needed during the argument passing process, such as the `Key` in the code above, it needs to be wrapped using `AndroidJavaObject`.
 Only some basic types (`int`, `float[]`) can be passed directly.
-If you are accessing a member (fields) in a class, use `GetStatic`.
-For example, `CameraCharacteristics.LENS_INFO_AVAILABLE_FOCAL_LENGTHS` in Java can be obtained using `GetStatic`.
+If you are accessing a member (fields) of a class, use `GetStatic`, for example, `CameraCharacteristics.LENS_INFO_AVAILABLE_FOCAL_LENGTHS` in `java` can be obtained using `GetStatic`.

 ## References